Beyond Weight Loss — Health Problems Keto May Help With

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 Eating keto can offer relief from so many common health problems!

 The health benefits of low-carb, high-fat diets, such as the ketogenic diet extend far beyond weight loss.
 In fact, the keto diet is beginning to take a front seat for treating health conditions like epilepsy, type 2 diabetes, metabolic syndrome, and much more.
 The use of the keto diet for medical therapy is highly researched and shows promising results, pretty much across the board.

 Let’s take a look at some of the health problems the keto diet may help with.

-The oldest use of ketogenic therapies began with the treatment of epilepsy and remains as one of the most common reasons it is used today.
+The oldest use of ketogenic therapies began with the treatment of epilepsy.
+This condition remains one of the most common health problems treated with a ketogenic diet today.
 The original ketogenic diet was designed in 1923 by Dr. Russell Wilder at the Mayo Clinic for the treatment of epilepsy.
 It is suggested that ketogenic therapies and brain surgery are the only known cures for Epilepsy.
-Half of the people with epilepsy who try the diet have a seizure reduction of at least 50% and up to 25% become completely seizure free.
+Half of the people with epilepsy who try the diet have a seizure reduction of at least 50% and up to 25% become completely seizure-free.

 Glut1 Deficiency Syndrome

 Glucose transporter 1 (GLUT1) deficiency syndrome is a rare genetic disorder that results in the inability to move glucose (sugar) into the cells of the brain to be used for energy.
 The ketogenic diet is the only effective treatment for this condition as it allows ketones (fat) to be used as an alternative source of fuel.